qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Collapse form group by expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-New configuration options are now available for Drag & Drop form group boxes which allow specifying an expression to define whether a form group should be collapsed
+New configuration options are now available for Drag & Drop form group boxes which allow specifying an expression to define whether a form group should be collapsed.

 |image36|